 How is gout treated?

 There is no cure for gout, but it can be treated and controlled.
-Symptoms are often relieved within 24 hours after treatment has begun.
+Symptoms are often dramatically improved within 24 hours after treatment has begun.
 Attacks can be prevented with appropriate therapy to lower the blood uric acid level!

 The goals of treatment are to:

 Relieve pain and inflammation